At least 14 killed in suicide attack on NATO patrol in Afghanistan

 The bombing followed the killing of two Americans on Sunday in an exchange of fire with Afghan forces that took the death toll of U.S. military and civilian personnel to over 2,000 in the 11-year war.

-It was the first time Panetta had spoken to Afghan Defence Minister Bismillah Khan Mohammadi and Interior Minister Ghulam Mujtaba Patang since their appointments to the positions.
-Mohammadi previously served as interior minister.

-Panetta complimented Mohammadi and Patang on the increasing professionalism and capabilities of the Afghan National Army and Afghan National Police, Pentagon spokesman George Little said.
-The three also talked about continuing to develop the Afghan security forces and working to prevent insider attacks, he said.

-Insider attacks by members of the Afghan security forces against NATO allies have resulted in 52 deaths this year among foreign forces.
-They have prompted a tightening of rules for joint patrols between coalition and Afghan forces.
+Insider attacks by members of the Afghan security forces against NATO allies have resulted in 52 deaths this year among foreign forces and this month prompted a tightening of rules for joint patrols between coalition and Afghan forces.

+A U.S. official in Washington confirmed the deaths of the three American soldiers.

-Reporting by Elyas Wahdat; additional reporting by David Alexander in Washington; writing by Rob Taylor; editing by Nick Macfie and Mohammad Zargham
+Reporting by Elyas Wahdat; Additional reporting by David Alexander in Washington; Writing by Rob Taylor; Editing by Nick Macfie and Jackie Frank